Brianna López

 is a NYC-based dance artist.

 My work inhabits these in-between spaces—not as absence, but as ground.
 I live between softness and speed, in the folds of weight and release, in the negotiation between urgency and stillness.
-I am drawn to sensation as architecture: how one moment unfolds into the next, how the body responds to itself, to others, to the world it inhabits.
-I attend to texture, rhythm, and effort, to the quiet shifts that carry intention.
+I am drawn to sensation as architecture: how one moment unfolds into the next, how the body responds to itself, to others, and to the world it inhabits.
+I attend to texture, rhythm, and effort, to the subtle shifts that carry intention.
 Each motion holds a paradox—firmness in vulnerability, clarity in surrender, energy in quietude.